 Overview: A population wide assessment through fine sampling can provide population metrics to inform future conservation and refugia needs.
-FWS will work to collect Comal Springs riffle beetles across their range.
-FWS staff will use high-throughput sequencing to make population measurements at the genetic level.
+FWS will work with another partnering biologist to collect adult Comal Springs Riffle Beetles across its range.
+FWS staff will use high-throughput genome wide sequencing to make population measurements at the genetic level.

-Budget: \$99,856

-Benefit to the Refugia: A genetic assessment of the Comal Springs riffle beetle population at Landa Lake will provide valuable information on genetic variation and distribution of that variation in the wild.
-We do not yet know the extent individuals move between spring openings, thus genetic material (migration).
-Unique variation at specific spring openings would require different levels of representation in the refugia to reflect wild populations.
-Better understanding the variation in the wild would inform the minimum number of individuals needed in refugia to maintain wild variation in captivity.

-Expected Results: A report will be presented to the EAA and a peer review publication will be generated, if appropriate.
+Benefit to the Refugia: In combination with the abundance survey, the genetic assessment of the entire Comal Springs Riffle Beetle population will provide value information to the level of genetic variation and population structure in the wild.
+We do not yet know if all locations across the range share individuals and genetic material (migration) or if gene flow is reduced.
+The existence of sub-populations would require different levels of representation in the refugia to reflect wild populations.
+Additionally, genetic assessment across the entire range can give biologists estimates of the effective number of breeders, which would provide information to the minimum number of individuals that would need to be kept in refugia to accurately represent the wild population.
+This effort will greatly contribute to achieving a more complete refugia Expected Results: A report will be presented to the EAA and a peer review publication will be generated, if appropriate.